Colored Diamonds

 Lab grown diamonds are unique in their own right.
 Not only can they be cut and shaped to your heart’s desire, but they can be cut to absolute perfection.
 Our True Heart™ diamonds are a premier collection of perfectly cut diamonds, known for their flawless internal symmetry and proportions.

 Choosing the stone that suits your lifestyle is an important part of designing meaningful jewelry that will last you throughout your life.
-And if you choose to buy either lab created diamonds or earth created diamonds, you can choose from 1000’s beautiful options at James Allen.
+And if you choose to buy either lab grown diamonds or natural diamonds, you can choose from 500,000 beautiful options at James Allen.

 Jessica Thomas